PalindromicBreadLoaf/NX-Diffuser/README.md

 sponsored by, or associated with Nintendo.
 F-Zero and Nintendo are trademarks of Nintendo.
 G-Diffuser distributions contain no Nintendo IP.

-If you wish to support development of NX-Diffuser, you can [donate to PalindromicBreadLoaf on Ko-fi](https://ko-fi.com/palindromicbreadloaf)
+If you wish to support me, you can
+  [donate to PalindromicBreadLoaf on Ko-fi](https://ko-fi.com/palindromicbreadloaf)